-Write to the Cleveland City Council
+Write to the Akron City Council

 Government officials who intentionally violate the Constitutional rights of Americans must be held accountable.